 A FHIR Subscription StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.

-6.6.3 PlanDefinition
+6.6.3 PlanDefinition (*updated R4)

 The following table shows the DynamicCarePlanPlanDefinition StructureDefinition, which constrains the planDefiniton resource.